codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

   log_e("clear config failed!");
 }
 ```
-I expect the functions like WiFi.reconnect() will not work after clearing the Wifi configuration.
+I expect that functions like WiFi.reconnect() will not work after clearing the Wifi configuration.